Current Research

 The Politics of Resilience In Preparation for Resubmission

-”All Emotions Aren’t The Same: Intersectional analysis of women’s political action based on emotive responses” Under Review, European Journal of Politics and Gender
+”All Emotions Aren’t The Same: Intersectional analysis of women’s political action based on emotive responses” Revise and Resubmit

-Black Agency and Black Political Attitudes: Examining Major Questions with Contemporary Data Invited for Submission Politics, Groups and Identities
+Black Agency and Black Political Attitudes: Examining Major Questions with Contemporary Data Revise and Resubmit

 New Directions in African American Political Psychology (w/ Camille Burge-Hicks and Jas Sullivan) Edited Volume Under Review Palgrave Macmillan in the Series in African American Politics and Policy